need4swede/wiki-go/data/documents/settings/backup/document.md

 [Settings Profiles](/personalization/profile-presets) lives inside Backup and Restore.
 Its definitions and one optional automatic assignment per device type use the same Settings Sync connection.
-Definitions and the local choice remain stored if Pro access ends, but personal selection and ordinary automatic use remain dormant until Pro returns.
-Device Overrides remain Free.
-An explicit Required assignment is managed policy and keeps the assigned profile active for a matching Free or Pro recipient.
+Definitions and the local choice remain stored even while a profile is inactive.
+An explicit Required assignment is managed policy and keeps the assigned profile active independently of personal profile selection.

 Administrator-managed policy is stored separately from your cloud backup.
 A directly locked setting or Required Settings Profile still applies when